O Jesus Light Of Bethlehem – Hymn Lyric

 In the depths of Bethlehem, where the Son of God took his first breath, we find a powerful hymn that speaks to the importance of self-restraint and charity in our lives.
 This hymn, titled “O Jesus, Light of Bethlehem,” reminds us of the significance of fasting and sacrifice, not only in cleansing our sinful ways but also in embracing the power of charity.

 The hymn begins by praising Jesus as the light of Bethlehem, the true Son of God and the Incarnate Word.
 It acknowledges that Jesus, born of a Virgin’s womb, understands the sacredness and importance of sharing a meal with others.
-It invites him to be present at our table, to accept our fast and sacrifice, and to bestow his gracious smile upon us.
+It invites him to be present at our humble table, to accept our fast and sacrifice, and to bestow his gracious smile upon us.

 Fasting, the hymn suggests, holds a special place in the journey towards spiritual purity.
 By partaking in this holiest mystery, we cleanse our inner selves from the stains of sin.
 It is through this self-restraint that we can tame the unbridled lusts that reside within us.
 By restraining our sinful flesh, we prevent gluttony and drunkenness from overtaking our souls and clouding our minds.